2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 ---
 name: Biz School Previous Editions
-goal: learn the basics of Bitcoin, with a particular focus on its economic rationale, historical context, social, financial, and business implications.
+goal: learn the basics of Bitcoin, with a particular focus on its economic rationale, historical context, and social, financial, and business implications.
 objectives:
   - Master Bitcoin's economic principles and market impact.
   - Explore Bitcoin-based business models and case histories.